Adam Brand (singer)

-Adam Brand (born 27 January 1970) is an Australian country singer-songwriter.
+Adam Brand (born 27 January 1970) is an Australian country music singer-songwriter.
 Brand released his debut album in 1997.
 He has since released 14 studio albums and has won 12 Country Music Awards of Australia.
 Adam Brand has been voted CMC Oz Artist of the Year five consecutive years between 2007 – 2011.

 Early life

 Adam Brand was born on 27 January 1970 in Perth, Western Australia.
 Brand's first stage appearance was at age 3 singing "(How Much Is) That Doggie in the Window?" with his father Mick at a pub in Perth.

 His love for music was heavily influenced by his father who was a singer and a fan of Elvis Presley.
 His mother exposed him to Kris Kristofferson, Roy Orbison and the Everly Brothers.

 At age 10, Adam picked up the drum sticks.
 In his teens, Brand began playing the drums in church bands around Colac and Geelong where he was introduced to gospel and developed his lifelong love of rhythm.